laradock/laradock/README.md

 ## Installation

-1 - Clone the `LaraDock` repository.
+1 - Clone the `LaraDock` repository:

 **A)** If you already have a Laravel project, clone this repository on your `Laravel` root direcotry: